-5. If the project continues past a fiscal year end (March 31), the Applicant / Company will be required to complete an annual Metrics survey each April, for the part of the project that has been completed since the previous March 31.
-This annual report is mandatory for OCE to fulfil its contract with the Ministry of Research and Innovation.
+5. If the project continues past a fiscal year end (March 31), the Applicant / Company / Intern will be required to complete an annual Metrics survey each April, for the part of the project that has been completed since the previous March 31.
+This annual report is mandatory for OCE to fulfill its contract with the Ministry of Research, Innovation, and Science.
 Required metrics reports from all partners must be submitted in order to maintain good financial standing with OCE.

-6. Two years after project completion, the Company will be sent a link to complete a retrospective survey to collect data on commercial outcomes from the project.
-This information is required by OCE for assessment of program impact and continuous improvement.
+6. At one, two, and three years, after project completion, the Company will be sent a link to complete a retrospective survey to collect data on commercial outcomes from the project.
+This information is required by OCE for reporting purposes to the Ministry and assessment of program impact and continuous improvement.

 G. How to Apply